 - Developing process improvements to existing manufacturing processes to maximise yields, reduce cycle times, processing costs and to minimise waste.

-- Redevelop processes in order to improve process safety and maintain compliancy with modern REACH regulations.
+- Redeveloping processes in order to improve process safety and maintain compliance with modern REACH regulations.

 - Improving process understanding and process robustness